R/f_s3generics_clvfitted.R

 Date or POSIXct indicating when the fitting period ended.

-Length of fitting period in time.units.
+Length of fitting period in time.unit

 Time unit that defines a single period.

-a px4 matrix with columns for the estimated coefficients, its standard error, the t-statistic and corresponding (two-sided) p-value.
+matrix with columns for the estimated coefficients, its standard error,

 the value of the log-likelihood function at the found solution.